srolandmarshall/remoku/README.md

 - Launch SReMoku
 - Navigate to Settings
+- If you know the IP of your Roku, skip these steps:
   - Launch a Terminal window
   - Type `arp -a`
-- Find the IP address for your TV (should be obviously named)
+  - Find the IP address for your Roku and copy it.
 - Go to **Manual Setup**
 - Paste IP address under **Add**
 - Hit the `+` button